SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConsentInfo/GetConsentSourceName.md

 so.topic: reference
 ---

-Name of the ConsentSource associated with this consent
+Name of the NSConsentSource associated with this consent

 **Returns:** String